- How is rhabdomyosarcoma treated?

 Rhabdomyosarcoma that progresses or recurs after initial treatment

 Rhabdomyosarcoma (RMS) that continues to grow during treatment or that comes back once treatment is finished is often hard to treat.
-The type of treatment will depend on a number of factors, including the site of the recurrence, type of tumor, and previous treatments used.
+The treatment options will depend on a number of factors, including the site of the recurrence, type of tumor, and previous treatments used.

-For tumors that recur in the same spot as the original tumor, surgery may be used if it is feasible.
-If radiation therapy wasn't part of the initial treatment, it may be tried as well.
+For tumors that recur in the same spot as the original tumor, surgery may be used if it can be done.
+If radiation therapy wasn’t part of the initial treatment, it may be tried as well.

 In rare cases, surgery may be used for cancers that recur at distant sites, such as if there is a small recurrence in a lung.